-Ask any gay man about their first experience of gay sex, and many will recount detailed stories of excitement, apprehension, fear and doubt.
-Their first tentative steps into a new sexual world shrouded in nerves, anticipation and hormonal energy.
-For many gay men of my generation, these first encounters were secret, clandestine and at times full of risk.
-For some, they revolved around a secret school romance kept hidden from public view.
-Others found themselves drawn to the local gay ‘cottage’ where promise, risk and heart-pounding tension lit up a wet Saturday afternoon.
-Of course, mention ‘cottaging’ to any gay youngster now, and the response is bound to be “Cottage…what?”.
-The very concept of sex in secretive locations like a public toilet, park or alleyway, alien in concept in our new online world.
+Ask any gay man about their first experience of gay sex, and many will talk about the excitement, apprehension, fear and doubt of those first fumblings.
+For many gay men of my generation, these first encounters were secret, clandestine and full of risk, and for some, they revolved around a secret school romance kept hidden from public view.
+Others found themselves drawn to the local gay ‘cottage’ where promise, fear and heart-pounding tension lit up wet Saturday afternoons.
+However, mention the word ‘cottaging’ to any gay youngster now, and the response is bound to be “Cottage…what?”
+For these young people, the concept of sex in secretive locations like a public toilet, park or alleyway is alien in our new online world.

 Samuel Van Grinsven

 I found and fell in love with the 90’s film movement of New Queer Cinema.
 The early works of filmmakers like Gregg Araki and Gus Van Sant brought an infectious freedom and youthful energy to the screen.
-Stories that were honest to where they came from, but unafraid to play with form and genre.
+Stories that were honest about where they came from, but unafraid to play with form and genre.
 Unashamed to be queer and not remotely concerned with being palatable.
-It was courage, on-screen; courage that I remembered feeling as a teenager coming-of-age.
+It was courage, on-screen; courage that I remembered feeling as a teenager coming of age.